mcarbonell/trivia-master/docs/SCRIPTS.md

 - **Arguments:**
     - `-t, --topicValue <topicValue>`: **Required**.
 The `topicValue` of the category to validate.
     - `-d, --difficulty <level>`: Optional.
 Validate only a specific difficulty (`easy`, `medium`, `hard`).
 If omitted, all difficulties for the topic are validated.
+    - `-b, --batchSize <number>`: Optional.
+Number of questions to validate in parallel.
+Higher values are faster but consume more resources and API quota.
+Default: `1`.
     - `--autofix` (alias `-af`): Optional, boolean.
 Automatically apply any fix proposed by the AI.
 Default: `false`.
     - `--autodelete` (alias `-ad`): Optional, boolean.
 Automatically delete any question the AI recommends rejecting.
 Default: `false`.
     - `--auto` (alias `-a`): Optional, boolean.
 Enables both `--autofix` and `--autodelete`.